milvus-io/milvus-docs/site/en/reference/tuning.md

 IVF indexes include IVF\_FLAT, IVF\_SQ8 / IVF\_SQ8H, and IVF\_PQ.
 The IVF\_SQ8 / IVF\_SQ8H and IVF\_PQ indexes perform lossy compression on vector data to reduce the disk space occupied by index files.

 All types of IVF indexes have two parameters: `nlist` and `nprobe`. `nlist` is the indexing parameter, `nprobe` the searching parameter.
+For more information about the recommended values, see [Performance FAQ > How to set the value of `nlist` or `nprobe` when I build indexes?](performance_faq.md#how-to-set-the-value-of-nlist-or-nprobe-when-i-build-indexes-4)

 The following section provides formulae for estimating the calculation amount for queries on IVF indexes.